 3) Add the onion and cook until it is limp, but not brown.
 The bacon residue on the bottom of the pan may get really dark.
 If this happens, add a few tablespoons of water to deglaze the bottom, and scrape off this flavorful fond with a wooden spoon.
 As the water evaporates, the onions will fry and sizzle.

 4) Add 2 cups hot water or stock if you use canned beans.
 If you use dried beans that have been prepared according to my instructions in my article The Zen of Beans, add 3 cups of hot water or stock to the pot with the onions.
-Dump in the beans, molasses, mustard, bay leaf, pepper.
+Dump in the beans, molasses, mustard, bay leaf, pepper, and bacon.
 If you are using leftover barbecue meat, add it now.
 Stir thoroughly and bring to a boil and cut it back to a simmer immediately.

 5) Cooking time will be about 2 to 3 hours depending on several variables.
 Exact cooking time will have to do with the variety of bean, your grill, the weather, and other variables.
 If you used dried beans, cooking time will depend on how long you soaked.
 Regardless of method, stir regularly to make sure they don't stick and burn.
 If the beans begin to dry out, add water.
 If they are too watery, take off the lid and turn up the heat to evaporate water.
 Taste the beans to see if they're the right tenderness for you after about 1 hour if you used canned beans, and 3 hours if you used dried.
 If needed, when they are ready, you can turn the temp down to low and hold beans for hours.
 Just before serving, taste and add salt, pepper, barbecue sauce, or more molasses if you like.